A new herbal alternative, ‘super drug’ is becoming popular in the US — and no, it’s not marijuana. It’s called kratom. So what is kratom?

 Kratom helps manage cramps, chronic pain from arthritis, fibromyalgia, and other similar conditions.
-It is also used for diarrhea and other digestive disorders, and for respiratory issues.
+Also used for diarrhea and other digestive disorders and respiratory issues.
 It can serve as a stimulant and an energy and mood enhancer.
 It helps with anxiety and depression, and some even claim it helps with their libido.
 The possibility of so many benefits from a single substance draws many to it.

 How is kratom taken?

 Users take kratom orally.
 They boil the leaves like tea or mix the powder form with liquid and a sweetener to mask the bitterness.
 It is also swallowed as a pill or capsule.